prototypefund/reproducible-website/_docs/checksums.md

 How can users know that the build they just made has successfully reproduced the original build?

-The easiest way is to make sure that the build output are always byte-for-byte identical.
-Byte for byte comparison is a trivial operation and can be performed in many different environments.
+The easiest way is to make sure that the build outputs are always byte-for-byte identical.
+Byte-for-byte comparison is a trivial operation and can be performed in many different environments.

-The other benefit of having identical bytes is that it makes possible to use [cryptographic checksums](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
+The other benefit of having identical bytes is that it makes it possible to use [cryptographic checksums](https://en.wikipedia.org/wiki/Cryptographic_hash_function).
 Such checksums are really tiny compared to the full build products.
 They